-Involve executive team and key business leaders in the strategic planning process and ask them to provide input to ensure that the training organization adequately supports their team.
+Involve the executive team and key business leaders in the strategic planning process and ask them to provide input to ensure that the training organization adequately supports their team.

 It would be great to set this year’s targets for their functional departments.
 Ask them to share these goals.
-Ask them to share these goals and consider asking follow-up questions on how training organizations can support their success.
+Ask them to share these goals, and consider asking follow-up questions on how training organizations can support their success.